shubhamcommits/octoniusapp/README.md

 ## | Index:
-1. Installing and Running the Application using Traditional way 1.1.
+1. Installing and Running the Application using Traditional way

+1.1.
 Installing the app on your machine

 1.2.
 Running the app on your machine

-2. Installing and Running the Application using Docker 2.1.
-Installing and Setting up docker on your machine 2.2.
+2. Installing and Running the Application using Docker

+2.1.
+Installing and Setting up docker on your machine

+2.2.
 Installing the app on your machine

 2.3.
 Running the app on your machine

 3. Contribution rules

 4. Server deployment and run

 ---

 '
-## 1. Tradational Way (Recommended for Windows and non Docker users, however Linux and MacOS users may also opt this too for the sake of running and testing if required)
+## 1. Tradational Way (Recommended for Windows and Non Docker users)

 ### 1.1.
 Installing The App On Your Machine